Why whistles, "drills" and other things that feel like boot camp should be a thing of the past.

 There are better ways to reach young athletes.

 Some coaches try to build a highly disciplined team that moves completely in sync like a military unit.
-In their mind, the whistle is the only way to quickly alert their troops players, to a mistake or transition.
+In their mind, the whistle is the only way to quickly alert their troops, or players, to a mistake or transition.

 “When coaches approach the sport as if my job is to create this well-oiled machine where everybody moves together, then a whistle probably serves its purpose,” Etnier says.
 “But that’s not the purpose of youth sports.”